Natasha, Pierre & The Great Comet of 1812: Kazino

 On May 16, 2013, the show opened in the Meatpacking District at Kazino, a temporary structure designed as an opulent Russian club, where the immersive production was staged, again by the same creative team.
-The cast reprised their roles, except Choksi, now replaced by Ian Lassiter, and Workman, replaced by Grace McLean.
-David Abeles took over the role of Pierre on July 9, 2013.
+The cast reprised their roles, except Choksi, now replaced by Ian Lassiter (who temporarily took over the role for a month after which Choksi returned), and Workman, replaced by Grace McLean.
+Malloy left the cast on June 21 and was temporarily replaced by Luke Holloway.
+David Abeles then took over the role of Pierre on July 9, 2013.
 The show closed on September 1, 2013.

-The show opened for a 14-week limited engagement in September 2013 at the Kazino and moved to the Theater District, with the final cast of the previous production: Choksi reprised the role of Dolokhov, Bell was replaced by Shaina Taub, and Pinto was replaced by Ashkon Davaran.
+The show opened for a 14-week limited engagement starting on September 24, 2013, at the Kazino and moved to the Theater District, with the final cast of the previous production: Bell was replaced by Shaina Taub (Katrina Yaukey later took over the role from Taub on February 4) and Ashkon Davaran replaced Pinto.
 On December 10, 2013, the two-disc cast recording was released.
 The show was extended and ran until March 2, 2014.

 American Repertory Theater (A.R.T.)

-The team behind the original production remounted the show at the American Repertory Theatre (A.R.T.) in Cambridge, Massachusetts, with performances beginning December 1, 2015 to January 2016.
-Now expanded to a proscenium stage, the set put audience onstage, with unique seating options, with banquette and dining tables added.
-Scott Stangland took over the role of Pierre, Denée Benton starred as Natasha, Lilli Cooper as Hélène, Nicholas Belton as Andrey/Prince Bolkonsky and the rest of the cast reprised their roles.
+The team behind the original production remounted the show at the American Repertory Theater (A.R.T.) in Cambridge, Massachusetts, with performances beginning December 6, 2015, and running to January 3, 2016.
+Now expanded to a proscenium stage, the set put some of the audience onstage.
+Scott Stangland took over the role of Pierre, Denée Benton starred as Natasha, Lilli Cooper portrayed Hélène, and Nicholas Belton played Andrey/Old Prince Bolkonsky.
+The rest of the cast reprised their roles.